danielabar/meblog/src/markdown/vscode-markdown-basics-custom-fenced-languages.md

 ## Conclusion

-In conclusion, customizing the language list for fenced code blocks in VSCode's Markdown editor can enhance your efficiency and adapt to your specific documentation needs.
-While the built-in fen snippet is a good starting point, its default language list might not cover all your requirements.
+Customizing the language list for fenced code blocks in VSCode's Markdown editor can enhance your efficiency and adapt to your specific documentation needs.
+While the built-in fenced code block snippet is a good starting point, its default language list might not cover all your requirements.
 By creating and configuring your own custom snippet, as explained in this post, you can integrate additional language options into the intellisense menu.